futzu/SCTE35_threefive/README.md

 <b> A) </b> Yes, that's all I've done for the last four years.
 Just open an issue and we can discuss.
 ___
-<b> Q)</b> "I heard the python guys banned your from their site, what did you do?"

-<b> A) </b> I pointed out gramatical errors in pep 1 and they blocked me from making comments.
 # Documentation

 * SCTE-35 on the [__command line__](https://github.com/futzu/scte35parser-threefive/blob/master/cli.md)